JBarmada/learningGo/README.md

 - functions
 - variables
 - slices
+- backward compatability
+- maps
+- for loops

 ## modules
-import “fmt” <- functions for formatting text
+- import “fmt” <- functions for formatting text

-import "math/rand" <- standard random gens
+- import "math/rand" <- standard random gens

-import "log" <- logging made easy
+- import "log" <- logging made easy

-import "errors" <- err module
+- import "errors" <- err module

-can hard code a module location if the module functions should be found locally, using the edit -replace command.
+Can hard code a module location if the module functions should be found locally, using the edit -replace command.

 ## functions
 private functions start with a lowercase letter